 Ease of Cleaning

 Babies are messy, especially during mealtime, so finding an easy-to-clean chair is a big plus.
-Conquering mealtime mess with a quick wipe down can simplify your life, and we prefer chairs with smooth surfaces and minimal cracks and creases for crumbs to collect and hide.
+Conquering mealtime mess with a quick wipe-down can simplify your life, and we prefer chairs with smooth surfaces and minimal cracks and creases for crumbs to collect and hide.
 After all, if you are cleaning up after little ones by the hour, why not make it as painless as possible?

 The Fisher-Price Healthy Care Deluxe ranks the highest in this metric, scoring 9 of 10.
 This hard plastic exterior option is quick to wipe down and has minimal creases to trap food and liquid.
 Plus, its tray is dishwasher-safe - score!
 The Summer Pop 'n Dine SE Highchair and the hiccapop OmniBoost are other easy-to-clean options, thanks to their removable, machine-washable canvas covers, making the overall cleaning task more manageable.

 Purchasing a portable high chair is a good move if you like to dine out or plan to travel with your baby.
 Use it for trips to the grandparents or as an excellent space-saving solution for those living in tight quarters.
 A portable high chair can also help your little one eat more comfortably from baby to toddlerhood.
-In the end, comfort, functionality, and portability are critical elements you will need to consider before selecting a product.
+In the end, comfort, functionality, and portability are critical elements you should consider before selecting a product.
 Lucky for you, our review includes the information and details to help your decision-making.
 We are sure you'll find a seat that can tag along wherever you and your baby roam.
 Happy dining!

 — Molly Bradac